ndiego/easy-plugin-stats/readme.md

 [eps slug="" field="" before="" after="" cache_time=""]

 * **Slug:** *Required.* This is the plugin slug which can be retrieved from the plugin url on WordPress.org.
-For example, this plugin's slus is easy-plugin-stats
+For example, this plugin's slug is easy-plugin-stats
 * **Field:** *Required.* The name of the field you have chosen to display.
 * **Before:** *Optional, defaults to null.* HTML to be printed before the field's output.
 * **After:** *Optional, defaults to null.* HTML to be printed after the field's output.
-* **Cache Time:** *Optional, defaults to 60 seconds.* The shortcode requests your plugin's stats from WordPress.org.
+* **Cache Time:** *Optional, defaults to 12 hours.* The shortcode requests your plugin's stats from WordPress.org.
 To limit the number of requests made, response data is cached for 60 seconds by default.
 Adjust this cache time as you see fit, but it must be greater than 5 seconds.

 Either use the plugin shortcode interface, or you can manually type the shortcode into any area of your website that support shortcodes such as the editor, text widget, etc.